Updated July 15, 2023

 - It further encourages new underwriters.

-- It reduces the number of deals that normally happens with co-insurance.
+- Reduces the number of deals that normally happens with co-insurance.

-- It provides a limit on the quantum of liabilities.
+- Provides a limit on the quantum of liabilities.

 - It further increases the goodwill of the main insurer.